There’s nothing better than hanging out with your pals with a few rounds of cold beer, isn’t there? Except, maybe you’re NOT a beer lover.

 If you want sweet beers to indulge in, boil your brew longer than usual.

 Because of the longer boil time, it will induce a chemical reaction known as the Maillard reaction to add a SWEET CARAMEL FLAVOR to your beer.
+This is also true when brewing non-alcohlic beer too.

 2. Use Caramel Malt